Nedomas/databound/README.md

       record.client_id == current_client_id
     end

 However, this couples the permission logic to the controller.
-You can use logic method in the controller to limit access to the correct users just like any other rails request.
+You can use regular logic methods in the controller to limit access to the correct users just like any other rails controller request.
 Here are some examples using 3 of the more popular libraries to prevent users from destroying or updating records that are not their own.

 '''
 class UsersController < ApplicationController